Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 Yet to claim true ownership of playing point guard for the Lady Vols, Lawson had to be able to impart her wisdom throughout the locker room by speaking in front of her teammates in a clear, decisive and, at times, inspirational manner.
 The process was fraught with obstacles.

-Summitt, the winningest coach in Division I history, would have Lawson talk to the team about random topics, placing the finance major in uncomfortable situations as the freshman starter continued to grow into the responsibilities as the primary decision-maker on the court.
+Summitt, the winningest coach in Division I history when she retired in 2012, would have Lawson talk to the team about random topics, placing the finance major in uncomfortable situations as the freshman starter continued to grow into the responsibilities as the primary decision-maker on the court.

 Lawson, at the urging of Summitt, enrolled in a public speaking class.
 The nerve-inducing experience has served Lawson immeasurably in the years since, transforming the self-described introvert into an authoritative voice from the bench or on camera.